arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/15.edge-ai-docker-container/content.md

 | **Weighted Average F1 Score**  | 0.77      |
 | **Area Under ROC Curve (AUC)** | 0.86      |

-***For a detailed explanation of each metric, please refer to the [Edge Impulse concept documentation](https://docs.edgeimpulse.com/docs/concepts/glossary-of-terms).***
+***For a detailed explanation of each metric, please refer to the [evaluation metrics documentation from Edge Impulse](https://docs.edgeimpulse.com/docs/concepts/machine-learning/evaluation-metrics).***

 The confusion matrix provides insights into model performance across different categories: